 '''

 rxTrans(

 model,

 modelPrefix = "",

 md5 = "",

 modName = NULL,

 modVars = FALSE,

+. . .

 )

 Default S3 method:

 rxTrans(

 model,

 modelPrefix = "",

 md5 = "",

 modName = NULL,

 modVars = FALSE,

+. . .

 )

 S3 method for class 'character'

 rxTrans(

 model,

 modelPrefix = "",

 md5 = "",

 modName = NULL,

 modVars = FALSE,

+. . .

 )

 '''

-rxunif 125

 model This is the ODE model specification.
-It can be:

-• a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system.

-• a file name where the ODE system equation is contained

-(see also the filename argument).
-For details, see the sections "Details" and modelPrefix Prefix of the model functions that will be compiled to make sure that multiple md5 Is the md5 of the model before parsing, and is used to embed the md5 into DLL, and then provide for functions like rxModelVars().
+It can be: • a string containing the set of ordinary differential equations (ODE) and other expressions defining the changes in the dynamic system. • a file name where the ODE system equation is contained An ODE expression enclosed in \{\} (see also the filename argument).
+For details, see the sections "Details" and rxode2 Syntax below. modelPrefix Prefix of the model functions that will be compiled to make sure that multiple rxode2 objects can coexist in the same R session. md5 Is the md5 of the model before parsing, and is used to embed the md5 into DLL, and then provide for functions like rxModelVars(). modName a string to be used as the model name.
+This string is used for naming various aspects of the computations, including generating C symbol names, dynamic libraries, etc. Therefore, it is necessary that modName consists of simple ASCII alphanumeric characters starting with a letter. modVars returns the model variables instead of the named vector of translated properties.

-RxODE Syntax below.

-RxODE objects can coexist in the same R session.

-modName a string to be used as the model name.
-This string is used for naming various aspects of the computations, including generating C symbol names, dynamic libraries, etc. Therefore, it is necessary that modName consists of simple ASCII alphanumeric characters starting with a letter.

-modVars returns the model variables instead of the named vector of translated properties.

-...
 Ignored parameters.